 Investing In Technology Is An Investment In Smiles

 When we add new technology at Shorewood Family Dental Care, we are making an investment.

-This investment pays off by allowing us to do more to keep our patients’ mouths as healthy as they can be.
+This investment pays off by allowing us to provide advanced dental care and do more to keep our patients’ mouths as healthy as they can be.
 And we know from experience that people with healthy mouths tend to smile more, too.